“As a man thinketh in his heart, so is he:” Prov. 23:7

 The New Age Position – Feeling Based

 Many self help books have been written to aid the person in his thoughts, feelings and actions, particularly in the last few decades.
 Many very influential personalities such as Joyce Meyer and Joel Osteen from the Word of Faith movement, right along side with the New Age gurus of the day, including Oprah Winfrey and Eckhart Tolle, et al., peddle this ‘name it and claim it’, psychological self-help religion.
 An example of one such very influential book is called, “As A Man Thinketh“, written in 1903 by James Allen.
 This very dangerous book uses a verse of God’s own words from Proverbs as a title, but do not let that fool you!
 It is extremely new age in it’s selfish progression, excluding God from humanity and making God in man’s image.
 It is referenced by many influential people: from Hollywood, in the film, “Rumble Fish”; to people such as the vile rock star, Marilyn Manson, an ordained priest by Anton LaVey in the Church of Satan who referenced portions of Allen’s book in two of his recent albums.
 Sometimes, you can know what to think about the book by who quotes from it!
 But, James Allen, himself, describes the book as follows: “A book that will help you to help yourself.” (from: jamesallenlibrary.com).
 And, the first chapter of his book quotes from the Buddhist scriptures, the Dhammapada explaining the effect of Karma.
 At a glance, you can clearly see the new age direction this book will take you; and not from a godly, biblical position.
 This book and many like it are furthering a feeling based religion.
-One that takes God out and supplants man in place as God, such as we discussed in last month’s newsletter, “Is There Something Wrong?”
+One that takes God out and supplants man in place as God, such as I considered in my article entitled, “Is There Something Wrong?”
 These ‘spiritual leaders’ would have you live by your feelings in the flesh and not employing prayerful thoughts to make your decisions.
 You can surmise from this that feelings, as opposed to thought, have their basis in the flesh and not in the Spirit.
 This is the New Age, feeling based position, but what is God’s position?

 The Creator’s Position – Knowledge Based